Thrush (horse): Treatment and prevention

 Treatment for horses with thrush includes twice-daily picking of the feet, taking special care to clean out the two collateral grooves and the central sulcus.
 The feet may then be scrubbed clean using a detergent or disinfectant and warm water, before the frog is coated with a commercial thrush-treatment product, or with iodine solution, which may be soaked into cotton balls and packed into the clefts.
 Several home remedies are used, such as a hoof packing of a combination of sugar and betadine, powdered aspirin, borax, or diluted bleach.
 It is best, however, to speak with the horse's veterinarian, to be sure these home remedies are effective and, more importantly, safe for use on horses.

-Horses with thrush, or those at risk for contracting it, are best kept in a dry, clean environment.
+Horses with thrush, or those at risk for contracting it, are best kept in a dry, clean environment, and exposure to manure limited.
 Daily cleaning of the hooves also contributes to the prevention of thrush.
-In general, thrush is relatively easy to treat, although it can easily return and it can take up to a year for a fully healthy frog to regrow after a severe infection.
+In general, thrush is relatively easy to treat, although it can easily return and it can take up to a year for a fully healthy frog to regrow after a severe infection- in particular the central sulcus.